dinoooop/shopify-split-fulfillment/readme.md

 ```

 ## Note
-Currently the code is suitable for orders that contains only one line item
+This is a test code run only for the first line item in the order